CUBRID/cubrid-manual/en/env.rst

 (**): The machine which has the cub_server

 As the server process (cub_server) and the client processes (CAS, CSQL, copylogdb, applylogdb, etc.) cross-check if the opposite node is normally running or not by using the ECHO(7) port, you should open the ECHO(7) port if there is a firewall.
-If the ECHO port cannot be opened for both the server and the client, set the **check_peer_alive** parameter value of the cubrid.conf to none.
+If the ECHO port cannot be opened for both the server and the client, set the ref:`check_peer_alive <check_peer_alive>` parameter value of the cubrid.conf to none.

 The relation of connection between processes is as follows: